 - Time to tune in to the signals from the satellites.
 To improve signal acquisition time, keep the device in one place and make sure the device's data communications are enabled.
 This allows the phone's GPS to get hints about its approximate location.
 Even with a perfectly clear sky, it can take a few minutes before a lock can be established in some situations.

-Steps to take when investigating GPS Issues
+Steps to take when investigating GPS Issues on iOS devices

 - Turn phone off/on